 What sort of feedback are you providing your employees?
 Chances are good that if you do not see results, it’s the wrong type.
 What does that mean, though?
 There are two primary types of “wrong” feedback:

 - Biased – Biased feedback comes from someone with blind spots themselves and is often based on an incomplete or inaccurate picture of goals and targets.

 - Subjective – Subjective feedback is unactionable.
 It provides no value because it is not concrete.

 To get around this, you need to change your mindset when it comes to feedback.
 Make sure that you provide continuous comments to your team regularly.
 Sit down once a month, once every two weeks, or even weekly, and discuss things.
 Have a conversation surrounding goals, targets, efforts, and what needs to be done.

 You also need to ensure that your employees have the resources and knowledge necessary to reach those objectives.
 A mentorship program can go a long way toward improving the situation, delivering timely, positive feedback, and helping your employees toward a brighter personal and professional future.

 There’s No Growth

 Once upon a time, an employee entered a business and made it their career.
-Often, they remained in the same position for years, even decades, receiving cost of living raises and performance-based raises.
+Often, they remained in the same position for years, even decades, receiving cost-of-living raises and performance-based raises.
 However, those days are behind us.
 Today’s professionals want more than a stagnant professional life.
 They want to hire on with a great company and then grow with them.

-This is challenging for companies who lack the infrastructure necessary to help employees grow.
+This is challenging for companies that lack the infrastructure necessary to help employees grow.
 Many leaders are still mired in the mindset that professional development falls only on employees.
 With that type of thinking, no amount of performance management will do you any good.
 Your top talent is going to jump ship the moment they find a way to grow themselves into something better.

 As part of your performance management, provide tools and resources for your team members to use in reaching personal development goals.
 Prevent stagnation and give them a map to higher achievements.